Improving multiple-try Metropolis with local balancing: Performance during the convergence phase

 In this section, we perform numerical simulations with adaptive MTM schemes, where the scale parameter $\sigma$ is tuned on the fly while the MTM algorithm progresses.
 Such simulations allow to: (i) reduce the sensitivity of the simulation set-up to the choice of a specific value for $\sigma$; (ii) assess the impact of the choice of weight function in a more advanced and realistic MTM implementation (arguably closer to one that a careful practitioner would use).

-The study in this section is non-asymptotic; the mathematical objects like the target distribution, the scale parameter and the states are thus denoted without a subscript $d$, i.e.\ $\pi$, $\sigma$ and $\bx$.
-Algorithm 4 of \cite[Section 5]{andrieu2008tutorial} is used to adaptively tune $\sigma$.
+The study in this section is non-asymptotic; the mathematical objects like the target distribution, the scale parameter and the states are thus denoted without a subscript $d$, that is $\pi$, $\sigma$ and $\bx$.
+Algorithm 4 found in Section 5 of \cite{andrieu2008tutorial} is used to adaptively tune $\sigma$.
 The algorithm targets an acceptance rate to adapt tuning parameters.
 The targeted acceptance rates are $25\%$ and $50\%$ for GB and LB MTM, respectively.
 These targets are chosen according to theoretical and empirical results presented in the next sections.
 Algorithm 4 of \cite{andrieu2008tutorial} also uses a learning rate $\gamma(m)$, which here is set to $m^{-0.6}$, $m$ representing the iteration index.
 A power of $-0.6$ allows to reach a good balance between fast adaptation and stability in this example.
 We experimented with different power values and obtained similar conclusions.
-The results are presented in Figures \ref{fig:Traceplots} and \ref{fig:Boxplots}.